withastro/docs/src/pages/en/guides/cms/wordpress.md

 ### Fetching Data

-You will fetch your WordPress data through your site's unique REST API URL and the route for your content.
+Fetch your WordPress data through your site's unique REST API URL and the route for your content.
 (For a blog, this will commonly be `posts`.)
-Then, you can render your post's properties using Astro's `set:html=""` directive.
+Then, you can render your data properties using Astro's `set:html=""` directive.

 For example, to display a list of post titles and their content:

 ```astro title="src/pages/index.astro
 ---